Appointing a Personal Guardian and Leaving Property for Minor Children

 529 Plan

-The 529 plan, which is named after the section of the Internal Revenue Code that governs them and is also called a qualified tuition program, is a tax-free investment account established to pay for higher education expenses of the named beneficiary, who must be a family member, including children, grandchildren, nieces and nephews, or other relatives.
+The 529 plan, named after the section of the Internal Revenue Code governing it, also called a qualified tuition program, is a tax-free investment account established to pay for higher education expenses of the named beneficiary, who must be a family member, including children, grandchildren, nieces and nephews, or other relatives.
 Income accumulates tax-free.
 No tax is paid for money distributed from the 529 plan if it is for qualified higher educational expenses, including tuition, books, fees, supplies, equipment necessary to attend college, graduate school, or vocational institutions, and can also include special services for a disabled student.
-Up to $14,000 per year can be contributed to the 529 account for each individual free of gift tax by using the annual exclusion for gifts, which is adjusted for inflation, and a married couple can double that amount.
-A person can also contribute $70,000 in 1 year and a couple can contribute $140,000, equal to the gift tax annual exclusion for 5 years.
-Any additional contributions during the 5-year period will be subject to gift tax.
+Up to $18,000 per year can be contributed to the 529 account for each individual free of gift tax by using the annual exclusion for gifts, which is adjusted for inflation, and a married couple can double that amount.
+A person can also contribute $90,000 in 1 year and a couple can contribute $180,000, equal to the gift tax annual exclusion for 5 years.
+Additional contributions during the 5-year period will be subject to gift tax.
 If a donor does contribute 5 × annual gift exclusion in 1 year, but dies before the 5-year period, then the amount of the annual exclusion for those years after the death are added back to the estate of the donor.

 A new beneficiary can also be named for the account, if it is necessary or desirable.